microsoft/WhatTheHack/015-Serverless/Coach/Solution-03.md

 Get the CosmosDB Authorization Key and put it in a variable named cosmosDBAuthorizationKey

-Get the blob Storage Connection string to the storage account and put it in a variable named blobStorageConnection
+Get the blob Storage Connection string to the storage account and put it in a variable named Connection

 Create 4 secrets with their respective values: computerVisionApiKey , eventGridTopicKey , cosmosDBAuthorizationKey ,blobStorageConnection.
 ```